Medicine and the Limits of Market Driven Innovation

 Finally, it may not be that medicine is unique in this regard.
 The article Pulling more fuel efficient cars into existence finds that “pull policies”, such as high fuel prices or fines on vehicles that fail to achieve certain emissions standards, are also effective in promoting clean energy innovation in vehicles.
 But as with medicine, the case for these policies seems strongest for incremental research.

 To sum up: across vaccines and drugs, when it becomes more profitable to treat a disease (either because the affected population grows, or a change in policy means treatments are covered) firms swiftly respond by developing new treatments.
+And the converse also seems to be true (less profits, less R&D).
 But this effect is strongest for treatments that are already well understood and has only small (or even negligible) effects on treatments that still need a lot of R&D. That might be rational - research is unpredictable and rife with unintended spillovers, and it can take a very long time (especially from a firm’s perspective) to go from a scientific discovery to a technological application.
 That makes the expected profit from a more experimental treatment lower and so it might make sense to prioritize treatments that are further along.
 But it does mean we shouldn’t necessarily expect technological breakthroughs to be hastened along by the promise of strong profits.

 New articles and updates to existing articles are typically added to this site every two weeks.
 To learn what’s new on New Things Under the Sun, subscribe to the newsletter.